jordan4ibanez/ultra_key_2000/README.md

 1.)
 Enable the client mod.
 I'm not telling you how to do this.

 2.)
+Enable mod channels.
+I'm not telling you how to do this.

+3.)
 Connect to your server, which must be running the server mod.

-3.)
+4.)
 Start the python script.

+5.)
+If any of these steps confused you, stop what you're doing right now.